 Kelly’s Logan House is Delaware’s oldest Irish bar and the oldest continuously family-owned Irish bar in the country.
 The bar has been the state’s hub for St. Patrick’s Day for nearly 150 years.

-So, if the Irish pubs and boozy desserts just aren’t enough for an all-day St. Paddy’s Day celebration, head to one or more of the area's local breweries, pubs or taverns for an Irish Mule cocktail to close out the day.
+If the Irish pubs and boozy desserts aren’t enough for an all-day St. Paddy’s Day celebration, head to one or more of the area's local breweries, pubs or taverns for an Irish Mule cocktail to close out the day.
 Celebrate from the top of the mornin’ until late in the evening.
-Start and/or end the day with this local brewery.